devshashtag/sheypoor-post-collector/README.md

 ![collector download](https://github.com/devshashtag/sheypoor-post-collector-nodejs/blob/main/screenshot/collector-download.png)
 <br />

-6.you can go back if you want and start over but all downloaded posts will be lost unless you downloaded it as json <br /><br />
+6. you can go back if you want and start over but all downloaded posts will be lost unless you downloaded it as json <br /><br />

 ## Errors